Ccamm/cits1003-project-2023s1/README.md

 # CITS1003 CTF Assignment 2023 Challenge Files

-Here will be the location of the challenge files for the upcoming ISS CTF in 2022.
+Here will be the location of the challenge files for CITS1003 Semester 1 2023 assignment.

 # How to add challenges